thiagobruch/nordvpn_wireguard_key/README.md

-# How to get Wireguard Private Key from a NordVPN Connection
+# How to get WireGuard Private Key from a NordVPN Connection

 <B>1 - </b>In your docker server, run the following command:
 ```